Cover Photo Image

 Wage employees shall be allowed time away without pay for military service.
 When a wage employee returns from active military service, reemployment will be granted under the terms provided for in the United Services Employment and Reemployment Rights Act (USERRA).

-Employees who work at least six consecutive hours may be afforded a lunch period (meal break) of at least 30 minutes, except in situations where shift coverage precludes such lunch breaks.
-Lunch periods may be staggered to provide departmental coverage.
-The lunch period does not count as time worked.
+Employees who work at least six consecutive hours may be afforded a meal break of at least 30 minutes, except in situations where shift coverage doesn’t allow for such meal breaks.
+Meal breaks may be staggered to provide departmental coverage.
+The meal break does not count as time worked.

-Supervisor’s may grant employees who work an 8-hour day or longer a maximum of one 15-minute rest break before and one 15-minute rest break after the lunch period, but are not required to do so.
+Supervisor’s may grant employees who work an 8-hour day or longer a maximum of one 15-minute rest break before and one 15-minute rest break after the meal break, but are not required to do so.

 • Rest breaks must be taken separately.